Ajay Kumar Tripathi: Education and Service Law

-The sooner the exercise is started the better it shall be for one and all including the stakeholders who have an honest interest in the betterment of higher education, for sake of the future of the generation next.
-For, after all the next generation is an impatient generation who have dreams in their eyes and hopes in their heart and are racing against time to reach where they want to with the best of education.
-We can’t grudge them.
-In fact we all owe it to them.In Dr. Bimal Prasad Singh v.
+In Dr. Bimal Prasad Singh v.
 State of Bihar, similar instances of corruption and favour in appointments of principals in Magadh University were challenged before the Patna High Court.
-Justice Tripathi quashed the appointments of 12 principals of the University on the ground of irregularities in their appointments.
+Tripathi quashed the appointments of 12 principals of the University on the ground of irregularities in their appointments.

 Property Law

 His judgment in the case of Ashalata Verma v.
 Bihar State Housing Board and Ors. addressed and criticised arbitrary action on the part of public authorities against a widow.
-The Petitioner had sought permission from the Housing Board for transferring her flat in favour of her daughter-in-law due to the Petitioner’s advancing age.
+The Petitioner had sought permission from the Housing Board for transferring her flat in favour of her daughter-in-law due to the Petitioner's advancing age.
 In the process, the Petitioner received a notice from the Housing Board to make hefty payments for her flat, purchased in 1981.
-Challenging this notice before the Patna High Court, the matter was heard by the Single Judge bench comprising Justice Tripathi.
+Challenging this notice before the Patna High Court, the matter was heard by Tripathi.

-Analyzing the relevant information on record, he observed that there was absolutely no indication in the counter affidavit filed by the Housing Board that any demand after re-fixation of price was ever raised upon the Petitioner.
-Indications in the writ application reflected that the Housing Board had verified payments made by the Petitioner’s late husband as well as by the Petitioner, and after being duly satisfied, effected transfer of the property.
-The stance of the Housing Board had “only been created now” to justify an illegal demand.
-He stated that in absence of any notice to the Petitioner of difference in the price and “unilateral so-called revision” and there was “no occasion to allow any demand of price or interest on said amount from the petitioner at this stage.”
-Therefore, the claim of the Housing Board was held to be “a totally misplaced and dishonest statement”, and was rejected.
+Analyzing the facts on record, he observed that there was absolutely no indication in the affidavit filed by the Housing Board that any demand after re-fixation of price was ever raised upon the Petitioner.
+So the claim of the Housing Board was held to be "a totally misplaced and dishonest statement", and was rejected.
 Direction was issued to the Housing Board to issue the necessary permission for transfer of the property in favour of the daughter-in-law.